hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ranges = [[1,3], null, [3,5]]
 ```

-If the bin centers or ranges change with time, then having static values for the centers or ranges cannot in the `info` response is inadequate.
-See the section below on time-varying bins for how to handle this situation.
+If the bin centers or ranges change with time, then having static values for the centers or ranges in the `info` response is inadequate.
+See the [section below on time-varying bins](#3611-time-varying-bins) for how to handle this situation.

-### 3.6.9 3.6.8 Subsetting Parameters
+### 3.6.9 Subsetting Parameters

 Clients may request an `info` response that includes only a subset of the parameters or a data stream for a subset of parameters (via the `data` endpoint, described next).
 The logic on the server is the same for `info` and `data` requests in terms of what dataset parameters are included in the response.
 The primary time parameter (always required to be the first parameter in the list) is always included, even if not requested.
 These examples clarify the way a server must respond to various types of dataset parameter subsetting requests: